hollobit/Medical3DP-SW-Evaluation/README.md

 ## :clap: Acknowledgement & Disclosure

+This research was supported by a grant (21174MFDS224) from the Ministry of Food and Drug Safety in 2021-2023.

 This project was carried out as a joint research project by the MFDS([Ministry of Food and Drug Safety](https://mfds.go.kr/eng/index.do)) and [ETRI](https://www.etri.re.kr/eng/main/main.etri), and the research participating institutions included [Yonsei University](https://www.yonsei.ac.kr/en_sc/), [Coreline Soft](https://www.corelinesoft.com/en/), and [Seoul Women's University](https://www.swu.ac.kr/englishindex.do) to develop the phantom and standard.

 This repository is maintained by [Jonghong Jeon](https://hollobit.github.io).